markjacyntho/DBpediaSpotlightForMashup/README.md

     A Windows executable file (spotlightLinker.exe) and runnable JAR (JavaSE-11) file  (spotlightLinker.jar) are provided in the releases of the application.

-    To illustrate the use of the application, two examples are available:
+    To illustrate the use of the application, two examples of academic articles are available:

     1. English example (en)
         * command line: spotlightLinker n en 0.5 input.ttl output.ttl